 Compliance collaboration is critical, added Juan:

 I agree with all of that—I would say critical.
 When we think about it from the perspective of third-party relationships—what is a critical relationship?
-From a bank perspective, every bank or every fintech company is most likely gonna be critical, and that means that it requires collaboration to ensure that the risks of regulatory violations are mitigated appropriately.
+From a bank perspective, every bank or every fintech company is most likely going to be critical, and that means that it requires collaboration to ensure that the risks of regulatory violations are mitigated appropriately.
 So when you look at the term “partner,” it really is important who you partner with, and I think that’s from both the bank side and from the fintech side.
 I’m sitting here obviously speaking on behalf of a bank, but banks could have problems, too.
 They could have compliance management systems that are not really tailored to a third-party provider type of oversight management which kind of pushes down on the fintech and makes the fintechs partnership perhaps a little rocky with that particular bank, and vice versa.

 Banks sometimes want to so badly partner with fintechs that some of the fintechs they partner with perhaps are at the start of the phase, right?
 They don’t really have a strong Chief Compliance Officer, have not really built out their compliance management system (CMS), and maybe have issues with knowledge.
 For example, how critical fair lending is in the marketplace lending space.